WeiCUI6/CSC148-2018-Winter/README.md

 - Assignments: Two assignments including handouts (starter code) and my solutions

   (Assignment 2 is much more interesting.
-We basically implemented an AI (actually it is Minimax Algorithm in Game Theory) for the two games, i.e. subtract square and stonehenge.
+I basically implemented an AI (actually it is Minimax Algorithm in Game Theory) for the two games, i.e. subtract square and stonehenge.

   See more details in Assignment/Assignment 2/strategy.py)

 ## License